 soup = BeautifulSoup(resp.text, 'html.parser')

-Here BS4 will use an HTML parser to convert a complex HTML document into a complex tree of python objects.
+Here BS4 will use an HTML Parser to convert a complex HTML document into a complex tree of python objects.
 Now, let’s use the soup variable to extract the name and address.

 The address of the property is stored under the span tag with the class name hp_address_subtitle.